rushabhdream11/website/README.md

 These changes are post the conflict resolution of the file

+# Changes to understand the functionality of rebasing

+These changes were made locally to verify if we do get a conflict while trying to pull with rebase post commiting this line locally
 Causing some additional confilt to understand the functionality of rebasing

+#Clarity that conflict will not be resolved with rebase

+This is a clear understanding of the commit conflict resolution that will not happen while rebasing